BhargaviLakshmiG/Hackathon-1/README.md

 # Hackathon-1
-This Repo contains Hackathon1 code
+This Repo contains all the information on creating HangMan Game for Hackathon-1